 As President of Binalong Arts Group Inc, Robyn coordinated the hugely successful NSW Bush Poetry Championships in Binalong in 2014 and 2016.
 She was part of the team behind the Johnny Gilbert 150th anniversary re-enactment in 2015, which drew 2000 people to Binalong (pop 250).

-Robyn is a regular performer at St Lawrence’s Retirement Village Harden, Binalong Arts Group’s bimonthly Brush with Poetry and Wombat Pub Poets.
-She entertains community groups eg Rotary, Lions, View Club, CanAssist and Probus and organises the poetry at the Yass Show.
+Robyn is a regular performer at Burrowa House Boorowa, Binalong Arts Group’s bimonthly Brush with Poetry and at Wombat Pub Poets (now held in Young).
+She entertains community groups eg Rotary, Lions, View Club, CanAssist and Probus.

 Voices of the Fire, Robyn’s first book and CD, was a finalist in Australian Bush Laureate Awards 2014 for Album of the Year (Voices of the Fire), Published Poem of the Year (Lovely Lies) and Single of the Year (Old Bill’s Regret).
-A new CD Thoughts, Rorts and Farming Sorts is hot off the press, with a book still in the pipeline.
+A new book and CD Thoughts, Rorts and Farming Sorts has been well received.

 Robyn’s mantelpiece bears the evidence of numerous awards in written poetry competitions, including the prestigious Bryan Kelleher and two Henry Lawsons (NSW and Victoria).